John Lomax: Early career

 Lomax decided to further his education at a first-rate university.
 His first choice was Vanderbilt University in Nashville, Tennessee, but he realized he would likely fail its tough entrance examinations.
-So, in 1895, at the age of 28, Lomax matriculated at the University of Texas at Austin, majoring in English literature, and undertaking almost a double course load (including Greek, Latin, and Anglo Saxon) and was graduated in two years.
+So, in 1895, at the age of 28, Lomax matriculated at the University of Texas at Austin, majoring in English literature, and undertaking almost a double course load (including Ancient Greek, Latin, and Anglo Saxon) and was graduated in two years.
 With a touch of Texas hyperbole, he later wrote:

 Never was there such a hopeless hodge-podge, There was I, a Chautauqua-educated country boy who couldn't conjugate an English verb or decline a pronoun, attempting to master three other languages at the same time. ...
 But I plunged on through the year, for since I was older than the average freshman, I must hurry, hurry, hurry.
 I don't think I ever stopped to think how foolish it all was.Porterfield, p.
 40–41.

 In his memoir, Adventures of a Ballad Hunter, Lomax recounts how he had arrived at the University of Texas with a roll of cowboy songs he had written down in childhood.
 He showed them to an English professor, Morgan Callaway, only to have them discounted as "cheap and unworthy," prompting Lomax to take the bundle behind the men's dormitory and burn it.
 His interest in folksongs thus rebuffed, Lomax focused his attentions on more acceptable academic pursuits.
 He joined the fraternity Phi Delta Theta and the Rusk Literary Society, as well as becoming an editor and later the editor-in-chief of the University of Texas Magazine.
 During the summer of 1896, he attended a summer school program in Chicago studying languages.
 In 1897, he became an associate editor of the Alcalde, a student newspaper.
 After graduation in June 1897, he worked at the University of Texas as registrar for the next six years until the spring of 1903.
-He also had other duties such as being personal secretary to the President of the University, manager of Brackenridge Hall (the men's dormitory on campus), and serving on the Alumni Scholarship Committee.
+He also had other duties such as being personal secretary to the president of the university, manager of Brackenridge Hall (the men's dormitory on campus), and serving on the Alumni Scholarship Committee.
 Lomax joined a campus fraternity known as The Great and Honorable Order of Gooroos receiving the title "Sybillene Priest".